 Duty Reclaim Request a Demo

 Duty Reclaim prepares CAPE Declaration CSVs for customs brokers filing IEEPA refund claims.
-Ingests entry summary data, applies Phase 1 eligibility rules, and outputs CBP-schema-compliant CSVs with a full reasonable-care audit trail.
+It ingests entry summary data, applies Phase 1 eligibility rules, validates the batch before ACE upload, and preserves a reasonable-care audit trail for every entry decision.

 Become a design partner